Oussama1209/CynLr_Dual_Arm/README.md

 ## Installation requirements

+1. Ubuntu 20.04 and ROS2 Foxy
-1. Install all requirements from each folder by following their respective READMEs
+2. Install all requirements from each folder by following their respective READMEs
-2. Delete all content from src folder of your ROS2 workspace
+3. Delete all content from src folder of your ROS2 workspace
-3. Clone this repository
+4. Clone this repository
-4. Move all content of this repo to the src directory of your ROS2 workspace
+5. Move all content of this repo to the src directory of your ROS2 workspace

 ## Build